 Among her corporate clients are Bank of Montreal, Biogen IDEC in Waltham and Cambridge, Massachusetts; ITT, MCI, SAP America; Nordstrom in Massachusetts, California, Texas, and Florida; Bloomingdales in Massachusetts, Georgia and New York; Westin Hotel, Harvard Vanguard, Brigham and Women’s Hospital, Essex Investments, Intercontinental Residences Boston, Dana-Farber, and Fidelity in Boston; Hale and Dorr in New York and Boston; Neiman Marcus in Georgia and Massachusetts; CSC Index in New York and Chicago; ONEX and MAC Make-up in Toronto; Tokyo Millennium in Bermuda.
 Her work is in private collections in the United States and abroad.

-Christine is represented by Nikola Rukaj Gallery in Toronto, Andrea Schwartz Gallery in San Francisco, Alan Avery Gallery in Atlanta, Dean Day Gallery in Houston, and the Lanoue Gallery in Boston.
+Christine is represented by Nikola Rukaj Gallery in Toronto, Andrea Schwartz Gallery in San Francisco, Dean Day Gallery in Houston, and the Lanoue Gallery in Boston.

-My paintings have the look and feel of encaustic without the fragility.
-After much experimentation over several years, I developed a technique of manipulating acrylic gel mediums to look like wax.
+After experimentation over time, I developed my technique of manipulating acrylic gel mediums to look like encaustic (wax).
 As part of the process, I apply multiple translucent layers trapping the geometric shapes beneath and allowing some shapes to pop the surface.
 The result is an implied and actual depth.

 The modernist Bauhaus, geometric Art Deco, and Concrete Art movements that flourished between the world wars were still visible in the post-war environment I was exposed to growing up.
 As an adult, I gravitated to the work of German architect Walter Gropius, founder of the Bauhaus; the geometric textiles of French artist Sonia Delaunay; the paintings of Swiss artist Sophie Taeuber-Arp, Dutch DeStijl painters Piet Mondrian and Theo van Doesburg, and Russian painters Wassily Kandinsky and Kazimir Malevich, originator of Suprematism; and Hungarian sculptor Lásló Moholy-Nagy, famous for his mobiles.
 These European artists had a great influence on each other and on another artist I admire: Hans Hofmann, German-born American Abstract Expressionist, whose greatest and most celebrated body of work was created in the 1960s.